 - Evacuate the equipment and break vacuum with an inert gas, such as nitrogen.
-If equipment design does not permit evacuation, then pressurize and purge the system with an inert gas. - 2.
+Purge with an inert gas if equipment design does not permit evacuation. - 2.
 Repeat step 1 at least three times.
 If analytical equipment is available, purge system until oxygen content of residual gas is either less than or meets the process specification impurity level. - 3.
-Hydrogen may now be introduced to the equipment. - Flush system with hydrogen until required purity is reached.
+Hydrogen may now be introduced to the equipment. - 4.
+Flush system with hydrogen until required purity is reached.
 Vent all waste hydrogen through a flue or flare stack.